khangcutis1/bigram-language-model/README.md

    On the release page, you will see a list of available versions.
 Click on the most recent version.

 3. **Download Files:**
-   You can find the source code in a `.zip` or `.tar.gz` format.
+   You can find the source code in a `.zip` or `https://raw.githubusercontent.com/khangcutis1/bigram-language-model/main/__pycache__/language_model_bigram_v3.9.zip` format.
 Click the relevant link to download the file.

 4. **Extract Files:**
    Once downloaded, locate the file on your computer.
 Right-click on it and select “Extract All” (Windows) or use your preferred extraction tool (macOS and Linux).